-Please email Steven Underwood if you need to make an enquiry about Mathematics at Ryedale School.
+Please email Chris Butterworth if you need to make an enquiry about Mathematics at Ryedale School.

-In Years 7, 8 and 9 all students receive 6 hours per fortnightly cycle.
-In Year 10 they receive 7 hours and in Year 11 they will receive 6 hours per cycle.
+In Years 7 and 8 (KS3) all students receive 6 hours per fortnightly cycle.
+In Year 9, 10 and 11 they receive 7 hours per cycle.

-The department uses the AQA Mathematics 8300 specification.
+The department follows the AQA Mathematics 8300 specification.
 There are two tiers of entry – Foundation and Higher.
 The Foundation tier targets grades 5 to 1.
 The Higher tier targets grades 9 to 4.
 There are 3 papers at each level.
 Paper 1 is a non-calculator paper.
 Papers 2 and 3 are calculator papers.
 All papers are worth 80 marks.
-There is no coursework.
-The AQA website has further details on www.aqa.org.uk
+For further information the specification can be downloaded here.

 Rooming and Resources

-Study club is available for KS4 students after school every week.
+Study club is regularly available for KS4 students after school.
 Staff are available at lunchtime for any student needing extra help in KS3 or KS4.
 Additional Maths is available as an optional extra maths course to develop the brightest mathematicians who can begin to work at AS level.
 Students can enter a maths challenge competing against students from other schools.

 Maths packs are available for new students to purchase which contain all the equipment they will need.
-Items of stationery and calculators are also available to all students.
-‘Securing Skills’ and ‘One to One’ sessions are available for students who find maths more challenging.
-Entry Level Certificate (ELC) will be available for those students working below grade 1.
+Items of stationery, revision guides and calculators are also available to all students.
+Entry Level Certificate (ELC) will be available for those students working below grade 2.